karel1980/jeopardy/README.md

 - TODO: do a dry run (family game questions)

 - TBD: on draws, either detect who reached score first OR use tie breaker?
-- TBD: should we show answer to players or just read it? (on TV they didn't show answers)
-- TBD: should we even do buzzer lockout?

 - WONTDO: final jeopardy (one question, everyone writes answer down beforehand)